FOREX-Euro falters near $1.30 as Spain rekindles debt worries

-TOKYO, April 16 (Reuters) - The euro slumped on Monday, hitting a one-month low against the dollar and 1-1/2 year nadir against the British pound as soaring bond yields in Spain rekindled worries about the fragile state of the euro zone economy.
+TOKYO, April 16 (Reuters) - The euro slumped on Monday, hitting a one-month low against the dollar and 1-1/2-year nadir against the British pound as Spain’s soaring bond yields rekindled worries about the fragile state of the euro zone’s economy.

-Broad risk-averse sentiment in financial markets also hurt commodity currencies such as the Australian dollar and lifted the yen to a seven-week high against the dollar.

 The news over the weekend that China doubled the yuan’s daily trading band against the dollar to one percent has so far had limited impact on major currencies, with market players still struggling to figure out its implications.